jluk/ACC-Documentation/How-to/acc-persisting-storage.md

 # Persisting storage (preview)
 The Cloud Console allows users to attach their own fileshare held in Azure Storage to maintain file persistence across console sessions.
-During preview we allow users to bring their own storage account to mount under the user's $HOME directory as a directory named `clouddrive`.
-Only files in this mounted directory will be persisted across sessions.

-**NOTE 2/13/17**
-* Your file storage will mount as a directory within the user $HOME directory named `clouddrive`.
+* Your Azure Storage fileshare will mount as a directory within the user $HOME directory named `clouddrive` via SMB protocol.
+* Multiple users may interact with this storage account concurrently for team workflows.
 * This is under active development so expect behavior to evolve over time, please leave feedback on the Teams discussion for us to consider.

 ## How it works